steqeq/0000/docs/how-to/tuning-guides.rst

 System optimization
 *******************

-This materials in this section outline system setup and tuning suggestions for AMD hardware to optimize performance and functionality for a range of workloads or use cases.
+System administrators can optimize the performance of their AMD hardware based on workloads and use cases.
+This section discusses the available system optimization options for AMD accelerators and GPUs.

 High-performance computing workloads
 ====================================